Motorcycles are the epitome of cool, rugged, and edgy. From the beautiful paint jobs to the unique construction.

 Photographing outdoors provides you with an endless array of unique backgrounds.
 As well, outdoor photography includes motorcycle racing and in-action shots.
 But you have to contend with the sun and weather.

 The golden hours include the first hour after sunrise and the last hour of light before sunset.
+Make sure you have enough time to accomplish your shot list.

 If you must shoot with a high sun, try using a reflector or an umbrella, find shade, or snap on a nice ND filter.